just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Parallel-Computing.rst

     <ol><li><b>Sequential Algorithm:</b> Have 1 team member search through the deck of cards one card at a time for the Queen of Hearts (using a linear search) while the rest of the team times them.
 How long did it take?
 If you find the card right away, put the Queen of Hearts near the bottom of the deck, and time the search for it again to record the worst case longest time it takes to find a card sequentially.
     </li>
     <li><b>Parallel Algorithm:</b> Start the timer.
 Divide the group’s deck of cards into 4 roughly equal stacks of cards and give each team member one stack.
 And have each team member search through their stack of cards one card at a time in parallel looking for the Queen of Hearts.
 Yell out "found it" when someone in the group finds it and stop the clock.
 How long did it take? </li>
-    <li><b>Speedup:</b> We can compute the speedup of a parallel solution by dividing the time it took to do the task sequentially by the time it took to complete the task in parallel.
-What is the speedup of your search algorithm?</li>
+    <li><b><span class="hover vocab yui-wk-div" data-id='Speedup'>Speedup</span>:</b> We can compute the <span class="hover vocab yui-wk-div" data-id='speedup'>speedup</span> of a parallel solution by dividing the time it took to do the task sequentially by the time it took to complete the task in parallel.
+What is the <span class="hover vocab yui-wk-div" data-id='speedup'>speedup</span> of your search algorithm?</li>
     </ol>
     <p>   </p>
     </div>

     We can compare the efficiency of sequential vs. parallel solutions by comparing the time it takes them to perform the same task.
 A sequential solution takes as long as the sum of all of its steps.
 In the card activity, in the worst case, you would need to look through 52 cards with the sequential algorithm to find a particular card.
-A parallel computing solution takes as long as its sequential tasks (for example, splitting up the deck of cards into 4 stacks) plus the longest of its parallel tasks (for example, finding the card in parallel).
+A <span class="hover vocab yui-wk-div" data-id='parallel computing'>parallel computing</span> solution takes as long as its sequential tasks (for example, splitting up the deck of cards into 4 stacks) plus the longest of its parallel tasks (for example, finding the card in parallel).
 In the parallel algorithm card activity, the 52 cards were divided into 4 stacks, and the 4 team members each looked through around 13 cards in the worst case to find the card in parallel.
-      <p>The <b>speedup</b> of a parallel solution is measured in the time it took to complete the task sequentially divided by the time it took to complete the task when done in parallel.
-The speedup for the card activity could be close to 4 times as fast with the parallel algorithm.
+      <p>The <b><span class="hover vocab yui-wk-div" data-id='speedup'>speedup</span></b> of a parallel solution is measured in the time it took to complete the task sequentially divided by the time it took to complete the task when done in parallel.
+The <span class="hover vocab yui-wk-div" data-id='speedup'>speedup</span> for the card activity could be close to 4 times as fast with the parallel algorithm.

     </p><h3>Benefits and Challenges in Parallel Computing </h3>

-    Solutions that use parallel computing can scale up which means that they can get faster as we add more processors.
-However, there is a limit to this speed up.
-Parallel computing consists of a parallel portion and a sequential portion.
+    Solutions that use <span class="hover vocab yui-wk-div" data-id='parallel computing'>parallel computing</span> can scale up which means that they can get faster as we add more processors.
+However, there is a limit to this speed up. <span class="hover vocab yui-wk-div" data-id='Parallel computing'>Parallel computing</span> consists of a parallel portion and a sequential portion.
 The sequential portion is usually before and after the parallel part to divide the workload and combine the results.
 The time taken is the sum of the time taken in the sequential and parallel parts.
 This means the efficiency of the solution is limited by the sequential portion, at some point, adding parallel portions will no longer meaningfully increase efficiency.

     <div class="pogil yui-wk-div">
     <h3>Sorting POGIL Activity</h3>